shijithpk/twitter_list_mgmt/README.md

 ### Other functions

 The methods that have been listed are the main ones for the package.
-There are others, and most people won't have to bother with them.
-Will go through some of the other methods for coders who want to create their own functions.
+There are others too, but most people won't have to bother with them.
+Will go through some of them for coders who want to create their own functions on top of them.
 (Have a look at [helpers.py](twitter_list_mgmt/helpers.py) to see how they've been defined.)

 Here are some of the other methods: